Connect with us

 “I’ve learned that having an idea isn’t enough.
 When expanding and working with people from all over the world, you need the emotional and cultural intelligence to keep the fresh ideas coming, to reduce conflicts, and to keep on growing.”

-So if you’re impatient on your quest to get what you want, just remember the plight of the many successful people who’ve gone before you.
+So if you’re impatient with your quest to get what you want, just remember the plight of the many successful people who’ve gone before you.

 It doesn’t happen overnight.